ezizkerem/Housing-Price-Prediction/README.md

 ## Repository Structure

 1. [code](./code/)
-    > Main code and jupyter notebooks, with detailed insutructions and easy to follow along.
+    > Main code and jupyter notebooks, with detailed instructions and easy to follow along.

 2. [datasets](./datasets/)
     > The datasets used for this project.